masaccio/numbers-parser/README.md

 ## Updates

-As `numbers-parser` includes private Protobuf definitions extracted from a copy of Numbers, new versions of Numbers will inevitably create `.key` files that cannot be read by `numbers-parser`.
+As `numbers-parser` includes private Protobuf definitions extracted from a copy of Numbers, new versions of Numbers will inevitably create `.numbers` files that cannot be read by `numbers-parser`.
 As new versions of Numbers are released, the following steps must be undertaken:

 * Run [proto-dump](https://github.com/masaccio/proto-dump) on the new copy of Numbers to dump